Deadlines & FAQs

 Can changes continue to be made through the Spring semester for implementation the following Fall?

 All changes, regardless of size and scope, must follow the established deadlines for the process to be effective.
 Proposals can continue to be submitted to the UCCC/Graduate Council throughout the academic year, and they will be approved for implementation based on the date approved.
-Revisions to courses and curriculum approved prior to registration of classes for a term can be effective for that term.
-New courses and curriculum approved prior to classes end for a term can be effective for that term.
+Revisions to courses and new courses approved two weeks prior to Fall registration (approx. March 15) can be effective for Fall and included in the upcoming catalog.
+New and revised curriculum approved prior to the catalog publication cutoff (approx. April 30) can be effective for Fall and included in the upcoming catalog.
 If there is a reason for a valid reconsideration, a justification should be submitted to the Faculty Governance Assistant, who, with consultation with the Registrar, will make the final decision as to the implementation date.
 Proposals approved after the published deadline date (June 1st) will not be published in the Catalog until the subsequent Catalog edition.

 Why are course and curriculum process deadlines necessary?